darekkay/dashboard/docs/changelog/README.md

 - :hammer: Hide debug logs behind a query parameter flag.
 - :hammer: Provide root-level npm tasks to run `app` and `server` modules in parallel.
 - :hammer: Update dependencies.
-- :book: Update VuePress to v2.
+- :book: Update VuePress to v2 and switch to Vite bundler.

 ## 1.5.0 (2021-05-26)